€5, €20, €50, €100… every donation makes a difference.

 First-hand reports: testimonials convey voices that are often silenced.
 Prison Insider welcomes stories of resistance and provides a venue for prisoners and loved ones to express their sadness and share their joys.

 InsideOutside promises a universal and timeless telling of the deprivation of freedom.
 It came from the particular belief that prisoners, regardless of where they are incarcerated, the length of their sentence, gender, age, and the physical conditions of their prison environment, share the same experience: the impairment of their senses through the prolonged deprivation of freedom.
-A book will bring together these testimonials and will be published at the end of 2022.
+A book will bring together these testimonials and will be published this year.